forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 Keeping civilians out of warfare is considered a common interest for *all* parties 1) to prevent suffering and losses and 2) in the long run to prevent to divide people and antagonistic thinking.
 Such effects can last long, especially when the suffering is high.
 With modern imaging (e.g. satellites/drones) pictures showing or hinting the brutality of war reach the world.

 > Paths to escape, to reach a safe and in any way - including ethically - reasonable place are considered important.

+### Truce

+A stop of all military actions are important to prevent further escalation and losses and to bolster diplomacy.

+#### Reasons for a Ceasefire
+> With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus on essential topics such as:
+> * Strengthen global security and make the world more peaceful - stopping military actions is a first step towards peace.
+> * Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists. // Here the opinion is that regional autonomy is ideally specified in the UN charter.
+Then autonomy questions for regions such as Scotland (how the UK allows Scotland to decide itself is considered exemplary.
+), Taiwan, Donbas, Kosovo, Basque County, regions where natives live in the US, Canada, Australia and so on can be handled according to specified principles (the situations for named regions differ hugely, so possibly a set of principles is needed).
+In some cases a possible solution could be the right for a self determined local government with certain economic freedoms and possibly independent 'regional' sport teams e.g. for football (if wished, the UK shows it works.
+Though the gain of local identification (and the chance to play) seems to come at some cost in competitiveness.

+> Negotiations, a true ceasefire and true and overall accepted peace, can get more difficult with further escalation.

+>> Here the focus is on [searching paths to] peace and *not* on military topics. <!-- tactical/military discussions are challenging anyways to keep neutrality (unless [considered] useful for both)-->

+#### Ceasefire Implementation Option
+> The opinion here is to obtain a ceasefire with few conditions: for both sides to agree the conditions likely need to be such that no side gets significant (tactical) advantages/disadvantages (this can involve freeze of the current situation such as a position freezes and stopping of non combat actions such as building up defenses or even material and troupe mobilization and/or movements outside of warfare areas).
+An accepted peace agreement - for which fairness, justice and overall acceptance is considered important - then can be found through negotiations.